sptrakesh/mongo-service/README.md

 An empty `values` array is returned if the specified `field` does not exist in the documents in the specified collection.

+##### Options
+The following options are supported for the `distinct` action (see `Distinct` struct in [distinct.hpp](src/api/options/distinct.hpp)):

+* `collation` - *document*.
+Sets the collation for this operation.
+* `maxTime` - *integer*.
+The maximum amount of time for this operation to run (server-side) in milliseconds.
+* `readPreference` - *document*.
+The read preference for the operation.
+  * `tags` - *document*.
+Sets the tag set list.
+  * `hedge` - *document*.
+Sets the hedge document to be used for the read preference.
+Sharded clusters running MongoDB 4.4 or later can dispatch read operations in parallel, returning the result from the fastest host and cancelling the unfinished operations.
+  * `maxStaleness` - *integer*.
+Sets the max staleness (seconds) setting.
+Secondary servers with an estimated lag greater than this value will be excluded from selection under modes that allow secondaries.
+  * `mode` - *integer*.
+Sets the read preference mode.
+Valid values are:
+    * `0` - Only read from a primary node.
+    * `1` - Prefer to read from a primary node.
+    * `2` - Only read from secondary nodes.
+    * `3` - Prefer to read from secondary nodes.
+    * `4` - Read from the node with the lowest latency irrespective of state.

 #### Update
 Update is the most complex scenario.
 The service supports the two main update